(Initiative I-180, I-184 & I-187 Author & Website Developer)

 Christopher also suggests folks view NASA “Images of Change link”

-To show you welcome the transition to 80% renewable electricity by 2050, please click HERE and sign to let us know you will support this ballot initiative by also signing the paper version when it becomes available for signing.
+To show you welcome the transition to 80% renewable electricity by 2034, please click HERE to let us know how to contact you to collect signatures or sign the required paper version necessary to put I-187 on the 2020 ballot .